Philotheos Kokkinos: Relations with Rome

 Since 1354 the Ottoman Empire had gained a foothold in Europe at Gallipoli, threatening Constantinople from a new side.
 By 1362 Adrianople fell to the Ottomans and served as the forward base for Ottoman expansion into Europe.
 Threatened anew, John V Palaiologos appealed to the West for help in defending Constantinople against the Turks, proposing, in return, to end the East–West Schism between Constantinople and Rome.
 In October 1369 John V, having travelled through Naples to Rome, formally converted to Catholicism in St. Peter's Basilica and recognised the Pope as supreme head of the Church.
 Opposed to re-union on political terms, Philotheus I opposed these efforts by John V to negotiate with Popes Urban V (1362–1370) and Gregory XI (1370–1378).

 On the other hand, Philotheus I's second period as Patriarch was notable for his efforts to open sincere discussions with the Roman Church to end the East–West Schism — not by diplomatic efforts like those of Emperor John V, who had just abjured Orthodoxy for the Latin faith — but out of a real desire for a true and authentic union.
-To this end, in 1367 he was in favour of holding an ecumenical union-council to resolve the differences with the Western Church, however the discussions came to nothing as the idea was rejected by Pope Urban VI in 1369.
+To this end, in 1367 he was in favour of holding an ecumenical union-council to resolve the differences with the Western Church, however the discussions came to nothing as the idea was rejected by Pope Urban V in 1369.
 This unfortunate end signalled to Philotheus I the suspension of any further efforts to approach the West.